 With the leading edge of student loan borrowers who could be eligible for public service loan forgiveness (PSLF) based on years of repayment upon us, increasing attention on the already-controversial program over the past year has revealed confusion, insufficient data, misinformation, and misunderstanding.
 One area of confusion and misunderstanding concerns the choice of repayment plan that would qualify a borrower for eventual forgiveness.
-A bipartisan bill introduced in the House on November 15, and a parallel Senate version, seek to ensure that borrowers who chose a repayment plan that would not otherwise qualify them for PSLF do not lose their chance at loan forgiveness.
+A bipartisan bill, the PSLF Technical Corrections Act, introduced in the House on November 15, and a parallel Senate version, seek to ensure that borrowers who chose a repayment plan that would not otherwise qualify them for PSLF do not lose their chance at loan forgiveness.
 The bill seeks to extend PSLF eligibility to borrowers who have already invested up to 10 years toward making 120 on-time payments, but may have been unaware that the payment plan in which they enrolled was not sanctioned for forgiveness.

 Current PSLF regulations under 685.219(c) accept towards the 120 qualifying payments any payment made under: